 Sergei Loznitsa is becoming more well known in the film world for his foreboding dramas with two excellent feature films currently under his belt.
 In the Fog (2012) and My Joy (2010) are strong dramas, highlighting the emotional turmoil of war in the former and solitude in the latter.
-This release sees three of Loznitsa’s … Continue reading Blockade, Landscape, Revue: 3 Films by Sergei Loznitsa (New Wave Films).
+This release sees three of Loznitsa’s documentaries being released by New Wave Films, all of which … Continue reading Blockade, Landscape, Revue: 3 Films by Sergei Loznitsa (New Wave Films).

 Classical traditions and feminist ideologies collide and intertwine in Laura Mulvey and Peter Wollen’s Riddles of the Sphinx (1977).
 It’s instantly clear from its opening “contents” page that the film isn’t simply going to be a piece of narrative cinema, nor is it going to be purely avant-garde.
-With the increasing use of the term … Continue reading Riddles of the Sphinx (1977) – Laura Mulvey and Peter Wollen (BFI).
+With the increasing use of the term Essay Film within the analysis of cinema, Mulvey’s film is … Continue reading Riddles of the Sphinx (1977) – Laura Mulvey and Peter Wollen (BFI).

 This review contains spoilers.
 For a filmmaker who was supposedly uninterested in visual allegory, Josef Von Sternberg’s The Blue Angel (1930) is full of potential for visuals readings if wanted.
 One of the first sound films to come out of Germany, it is astonishing how the medium’s relative newness seems to have had little negative effect on the visuals of this pioneering film.
 However it … Continue reading The Blue Angel – Josef Von Sternberg (1930, Masters of Cinema)

 Curating films together for a DVD release is an interesting concept.
 Usually the most obvious connection between films is their director with auteur based box sets being perfectly normal in the everyday DVD buying scenario.
 When a DVD is released combining films with a more subtle connection, it is vital that the films have a strong relationship with each other to avoid clashes and tainting. … Continue reading BattleShip Potemkin + Drifters – The Soviet Influence (BFI)

 Of all of Jacques Tati’s films, Mon Oncle (1958) is probably the most disarming in its satirical attack on efficiency and modernity.
 Monsieur Hulot is the perfect out of place character, stuck in an ever changing world that values tidiness and its objects more than its happiness and relationships.
 The high tech nature that is gradually engulfing Paris has never been so quaintly photographed (though … Continue reading Mon Oncle – Jacques Tati (1958), BFI.

 This review contains minor spoilers.
 The final instalment of the BBC Ghost Stories sees a return to form from the haphazard final days of the original 1970s specials.
 Though, as previously discussed in the review of Volume 1’s 2012 adaptation of Whistle And I’ll Come To You, recent attempts to carry on the tradition is automatically up against a monumental past whose shadow is hard … Continue reading BBC Ghost Stories – Volume 5 (A View From A Hill, Number 13) BFI.